pckessel/MPAInjectHashWebpackPlugin/README.md

  ...
 ```

 `app3`'s output gets written to src/sampleDir/randomName1.extChoice.
-We passed a relative path into the chunkOverrides object for the app3 entry because the target output file doesn't exist with the directory of `app3`'s entry point.
+We passed path into the chunkOverrides object for the app3 entry because the target output file doesn't exist with the directory of `app3`'s entry point.
+The path property should be an absolute path to the file which you wish to write to.

 `src/sampleDir/randomName1.extChoice`
 ```js